kostasalex3/Mac_Vivado/README.md

 3. Customize the Vivado version and build number in the ./build.sh script.
 4. The python script and bash script will be on the extras folder
 5. Also for macOS a faster alternative is OrbStack
+6. Colima is good for fowarding devices into the container